High-altitude platform station: Studies

 In 1983, Lockheed produced A Preliminary Study of solar powered aircraft and Associated Power Trains for the NASA, as long endurance flight could be compared to suborbital spacecraft.
 In 1984 was published the Design of Long Endurance Unmanned Airplanes Incorporating Solar and fuel cell propulsion report.
 In 1989, the Design and experimental results for a high-altitude, long-endurance airfoil report proposed applications as a radio relay, for weather monitoring or cruise missile targeting.

 The NASA ERAST Program (Environmental Research Aircraft and Sensor Technology) was started in September 1994 to study high-altitude UAVs, and was terminated in 2003.

 In July 1996, the USAF Strikestar 2025 report forecast HALE UAVs maintaining air occupation with 24 hours flights.

 The Defense Airborne Reconnaissance Office made demonstrations of long-endurance UAV craft.

 In September 1996, Israel Aircraft Industries detailed the design of a HALE UAV.

-In 2002 was published Preliminary reliability design of a solar-powered high-altitude very long endurance unmanned air vehicle by G. Frulla.
+In 2002, Preliminary reliability design of a solar-powered high-altitude very long endurance unmanned air vehicle was published.